jruttan1/walletwise/README.md

 # 🚀 WalletWise

 Your AI-powered finance coach for smarter portfolio investing.
 WalletWise helps new investors understand their portfolios, analyze individual stocks, and make informed investment decisions with AI insights backed by reliable sources.
+WalletWise combines portfolio insights, AI-powered guidance, and live market data, so you can dig into the nuances of your investments, ask questions, and learn as you go.

 ## 🎯 What is WalletWise?